May 23, 2009

 When we are little kids, they tell us about the American dream.
 They tell us that if we study hard in school and go to college to get a good degree that we can lift ourselves out of poverty and provide a better life for our children than the one we had.
 They tell us that if we work and study hard, we will be financially stable.
 But that is a fabrication that is not possible for working-class American kids.
-And the result of that fabrication is that today’s “middle class” and lower-caste students celebrate college graduation with a congratulatory message:
+And the result of that fabrication is that today’s “middle class” and lower-caste students celebrate college graduation with this congratulatory message:

 “You did it.
 You beat the odds.
 Now we are pleased to inform you that you will have to beat even greater odds and find a job in a depressed economy that can facilitate not only your rent and living expenses, but can also facilitate monthly loan payments of more than $3,000.
-Oh, and by the way, that $150,000-plus you borrowed?
-It will be closer to one million dollars by the time you pay it off, if you ever can pay it off.
+Oh, and by the way, that $150,000 you borrowed?
+It will be closer to one million dollars by the time you pay it off, if you can ever pay it off.
 Happy graduation, Graduate!”

 Predatory lending by private and FFELP student loan lenders are suffocating the American dream.

 The price of higher education has created a bottomless pit that students from middle and working class families will tumble down for most of the rest of their lives.
 The government has a safeguard to help Americans out when crisis occurs, such as when they suffer from medical condition that generates colossal medical bills, when their employment is terminated and they are unable to find a replacement job, or when a natural disaster destroys most of their possessions.
 That safeguard is bankruptcy, but currently no form of student loan is dischargeable without extreme undue hardship (a nearly impossible standard meaning that the student is disabled to the extent that she will definitively never be able to work again, such as if she is comatose and not expected to regain consciousness).
-This is particularly pertinent in regard to private student loans, which employ the same– if not worse– tactics as did the predatory mortgage lenders that caused the Great Recession.
+This is particularly pertinent to private student loans, which employ the same– if not worse– tactics as the predatory mortgage lenders that caused the mortgage-bubble and Great Recession.
 These private student loan lenders often violate federal and state laws in order to convince students in financial distress to borrow money, and then when that money comes due, they violate those laws even more egregiously.
 But due to the protections given to all types of “student loans”, little can be done to remedy these abuses.

 Perhaps in 2005 when the economy was still somewhat strong, this was not such a major issue.
 But now the economy has fallen into disrepair.
 And the bankruptcy code needs to reflect that.

 Exacerbated interest accumulation and outrageous student loan payments harm the country as a whole when these students can’t pay their rent, and can’t pay for necessities for their children and other dependents.
 PBS presented a special report that follows a woman and her young daughter who lost their home due to student loan payments in the current economy.
-The sad thing is, this “special” report isn’t that “special”; it is not a rare story– it is a story that is happening to hundreds of thousands of us across our great country.
+The sad thing is, this “special” report isn’t that special; it is not a rare story– it is a story that is happening to hundreds of thousands of us across our great country.

 Under changes made to the bankruptcy code in 2005, private student loans were given the same preferred treatment as government-based student loans.
 Currently, both government-based loans and private student loans are not dischargeable except under very extreme circumstances.
-Even when borrowers die, private lenders may continue to seek payment from the borrower’s estate and from the co-signers.
+Even when borrowers die, private lenders may continue to seek payment from the borrower’s estate and the co-signers.